Chapter 7: Separation, your home and property division

 Make lists of as much of the following information as you can.
 You will need this information if you are negotiating a property settlement with your partner or if you are going to see a lawyer.
 You can use the ‘Information Sheet’ in Chapter 2 to record this information:

-• Dates – when your relationship began and/or when you married, when it ended, the dates of birth of yourself, your partner, and any children;
+• Dates – when your relationship began, started living together and/or when you married, when it ended, the dates of birth of yourself, your partner, and any children;

 • Valuations of assets – current valuations for your home, cars, furniture, shares, life insurance and superannuation policies and any other assets.
 Estimates are good enough – you don’t need to get a proper valuation at this stage.
 Real estate agents will often give you a ‘market assessment’ or appraisal which is an estimate of the value of your home for free;